Metrics on triangulated categories

 Thus out of the category $\D^b(\mod R)$ we have cooked up its triangulated subcategory $\ch^0\big(\Prf(R)\big)$, and hence we also know the quotient

 where $\D_{\text{\rm sing}}^{}(R)$ is what's known in the literature as the singularity category of $R$.

 OK: the paragraphs above showed that, given the category $\D^b(\mod R)$ and its metric, then out of the data we can construct the triangulated subcategory $\ch^0\big(\Prf(R)\big)$ and the quotient $\D_{\text{\rm sing}}^{}(R)$.
 The reader might naturally ask if there is a way to construct the metric without appealing to the homological functor $H:\D^b(\mod R)\la(\mod R)$.
 The answer turns out to be Yes up to equivalence.
-The equivalence class of the metric can be obtained without using anything other than the triangulated structure on $\D^b(\mod R)$.
+The equivalence class of the metric can be obtained without using anything other than the triangulated structure on $\D^b(\mod R)$---we will say a little more about this in Remark~\ref{R???}.